What to do after bartending school

 - repeat the following week

 Catering and Event Bartending companies are regularly needing staff, especially for seasonal and summer events.
+These companies prefer fresh grads, which makes working events a great thing to do after bartending school.
 Events might be irregular in schedule, but are great opportunities to network with other staff working throughout the city.
 Those staff will be in the know of any openings at their regular jobs… and networking is key in this industry.
 By coming through Fine Art… you already now have a few contacts with your fellow students, the instructor… and now some catering contacts like those below.

 - Chris at Lavish Liquid in Vancouver ([email protected])